Kaz Hirai: Sony Corporation

 On April 1, 2011, Hirai was promoted to representative corporate executive officer and executive deputy president of Sony Corporation.
 He oversaw the Consumer Products & Services Group.
 Hirai was speculated to become the successor to Howard Stringer, the current sitting president and CEO of Sony Corporation, who was then expected to step down in 2013.

 On February 1, 2012, Sony announced that Hirai has been appointed as president and chief executive officer, effective April 1, 2012.
 He was appointed to the board at the annual shareholders meeting on June 27, 2012.

 On February 2, 2018, Sony announced that Hirai will be stepping down as president and CEO, effective April 1, 2018, to be replaced by CFO Kenichiro Yoshida.
 Hirai remained as the company's chairman and served on the board of directors to help the company transition to leadership under Yoshida.

 Hirai announced on March 28, 2019, that he would be retiring as chairman of Sony on June 18, 2019, though he will continue to act as a senior advisor at Sony's request.
 Hirai stated he was confident that Yoshida would be able to continue the leadership of Sony on his own.
 Following his retirement, Hirai remained as a senior advisor to the company.

 Nickname

-His real name is "Kazuo(一夫)," but he is commonly known by the shortened version, "Kaz."
-In Japan, he is also affectionately called "Ridge Hirai(リッジ平井)."
-This nickname comes from the 2006 E3 event, where, during a PSP presentation, he passionately shouted "Riiiiidge Racer!" while demonstrating the game.
+His real name is "Kazuo (一夫)", but he is commonly known by the shortened version, "Kaz".
+In Japan, he is also affectionately called "Ridge Hirai (リッジ平井)".
+This nickname comes from Sony's press conference at E3 2006, where, during a presentation showing PlayStation games running on the PlayStation Portable, he passionately shouted "Riiiiidge Racer!" while demonstrating the game.
 He is aware of this nickname and even mentions it in his autobiography.